MicrosoftDocs/Viva/Viva/engage/mto-setup.md

 # Set up Viva Engage for a multitenant organization

 >[!IMPORTANT]
->Multitenant organization is available for Viva Engage on a cohort-based rollout.
+>Multitenant organization is available for Viva Engage on a roll-out basis.
 To configure this feature for your organization, contact your Microsoft Account Manager or Support.

 Multitenant organization is a Microsoft 365 feature that allows complex and distributed organizations to communicate as a unified network.
 By configuring a tenant group in Microsoft 365 of trusted tenants in your organization, cross-tenant engagement is possible in Viva Engage.
 Learn more about [multitenant organizations](/entra/identity/multi-tenant-organizations/).